thelegendofmario/symbolang/README.md

 Table of functions
 ## Roadmap
-* At some point, it would be AMAZING if this had an t=interpreter in a compiled language (instead of being interpreted to be interpreted).
+* At some point, it would be AMAZING if this had an interpreter in a compiled language (instead of being interpreted to be interpreted).
 * ~~up and down movement of cursor~~ <- completed
 * interactive REPL would be awesome